thejoycekung/joyce.fyi/content/posts/deploy-custom.md

 status = 301
 force = true
 ```

+[^two]: If you noticed carefully, this means I have *two* `netlify.toml` files hanging around my repo now.
+One of them lives in the root of my source code, so Netlify properly builds my deploy previews.
+The other lives in the root of my published directory, so that Netlify properly redirects the `netlify.app` URL to my custom domain.
+This is obviously not ideal, but for now, I'm too tired to try and un-fuck it.

 # Conclusion
 Now, whenever I want to make a new post (and have it vetted), it can go through this process: